CalogeroZarbo/quantum_training/sagemaker-qboost/ReadMe.md

 When SageMaker starts a container, it will invoke the container with an argument of either __train__ or __serve__.
 We have set this container up so that the argument in treated as the command that the container executes.
 When training, it will run the __train__ program included and, when serving, it will run the __serve__ program.

 * __train__: The main program for training the model.
 When you build your own algorithm, you'll edit this to include your training code.
+In this example we will connect to the D-Wave machine to perform the training.
 * __serve__: The wrapper that starts the inference server.
 In most cases, you can use this file as-is.
 * __wsgi.py__: The start up shell for the individual server workers.
 This only needs to be changed if you changed where predictor.py is located or is named.
 * __predictor.py__: The algorithm-specific inference server.
 This is the file that you modify with your own algorithm's code.
+It will perform the inference of your quantumply trained model in a classical environment.
 * __nginx.conf__: The configuration for the nginx master server that manages the multiple workers.